Reading Time: 20 minutes

-Does Cultural Identity Influence the Creation of Art?
+How Does Cultural Identity Influence Art?

-Finding your Cultural Identity
+Finding Your Cultural Identity

 Cultural Identity Psychology

 In a modern society where the process of globalisation is deepening, constant contact between people from different cultural backgrounds will prompt reflection on cultural identity.
 Personal and national identity are built on cultural identity.

 It has recently emerged as an important interdisciplinary field and one of the topics of interest to psychologists.
 Cultural identity research in psychology focuses primarily on developmental psychology, social psychology, and cross-cultural psychology.